-GRADUATIONA doctor of physical therapy student must have a minimum grade point average of 3.0, with no grade lessREQUIREMENT:than C.
+A Doctor of Physical Therapy Student must have a minimum grade point average of 3.0, with no grade less than C.

+JURY DUTY:

-JURY DUTY: If you receive a jury summons while in the program, please bring it to Barbara Cassimy.
-We have a form letter that we can give you the most of the time will excuse you from jury service until the end of the program.
+If you receive a jury summons while in the program, please bring it to Barbara Cassimy.
+We have a form letter that we can give you that most of the time will excuse you from jury service until the end of the program.

+PARKING:

-PARKING: All students must register their vehicle if they drive and park on campus.
+All students must register their vehicle if they drive and park on campus.
 Please see the "Forms" section for instructions on how to register your vehicle.

+PROMOTION AND PROBATION:

-PROMOTION AND PROBATION:Each student's record is reviewed quarterly by the faculty.
+Each student's record is reviewed quarterly by the faculty.
 Promotion is contingent on satisfactory academic and professional performance and on factors related to aptitude, proficiency, and responsiveness to the established aims of the School and of the profession.
 As an indication of satisfactory academic performance, the student is expected to maintain a 3.0 program grade point average.